phalcon-orphanage/docs/docs/pl/3.1/controllers.md

 }
 ```

 There is no limit on the `forwards` you can have in your application, so long as they do not result in circular references, at which point your application will halt.
-If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC that is managed by `Phalcon\Mvc\View`.
+Jeżeli nie ma więcej akcji do wyekspediowania poprzez Pętle Komunikacyjną (ang.
+Dispatch Loop), Dyspozytor automatycznie wywoła warstwę widoku MVC, która jest zarządzana przez `Phalcon\Mvc\View`.

 <a name='initializing'></a>

-## Initializing Controllers
+## Inicjowanie kontrolerów

-`Phalcon\Mvc\Controller` offers the `initialize()` method, which is executed first, before any action is executed on a controller.
-The use of the `__construct()` method is not recommended.
+`Phalcon\Mvc\Controller` oferuje metodę `initialize()`, która jest wykonywana jako pierwsza, przed realizowaniem każdej innej akcji kontrolera.
+Używanie metody `__construct()` nie jest zalecane.

 ```php
 <?php